TyrellJKB/LeagueofLegends-Top-Mastery-Champions/README.md

 ## Overview

-The League of Legends Mastery Checker is a Flask web application that allows users to check their top champion masteries.
-It utilizes the Riot Games API to retrieve account information and champion mastery data.
+The League of Legends Mastery Checker is a Flask-based web application designed to provide users with detailed insights into their champion masteries.
+Leveraging the Riot Games API, this tool retrieves account information and presents the top champion masteries of a specified player.
+Additionally, it fetches champion details from the Data Dragon API to enhance the displayed information.

 ## Features